 Students should apply for Financial Aid as soon as

-Each student MUST complete the Free Application for Federal Student Aid (FAFSA) form to apply for federal financial aid if they wish to receive any kind of financial aid for this program.
-The form can be filled out online at http://www.fafsa.ed.gov or can be picked up from the Chipola Financial Aid Office in A 157.
-Call (850) 718-2366 or visit http://www.chipola.edu/financialaid/what.htm.
+Each student should complete the Free Application for Federal Student Aid (FAFSA) form to apply for federal financial aid.
+The form can be filled out online at http://www.fafsa.ed.gov or can be picked up from the Chipola Financial Aid Office in A157.
+For more information, call (850)718-2366 or visit http://www.chipola.edu/financialaid/what.htm.
 Scholarships are available through the Chipola Foundation Office or, if applicable, the Florida Fund for Minority Teachers.

 718-2492 for an advising appointment and to enroll

 Take the pink Student Registration and Drop/Add Form to the Business Office in A165 to pay tuition or have it charged to your financial aid.
 Phone: (850) 718-2204.

 Contact Dr. Lou Cleveland at (850) 718-2492 or email@example.com for advising information.

 ID Cards and Books:

 All students must obtain a photo I.D. from Student Services.
 New students must take the white registration receipt received from the Business Office to Student Services and have a photo ID made.

 After securing a valid ID card, visit the bookstore on the lower level of the Student Center for your textbooks.
 Bookstore personnel will assist you in purchasing the correct books.
 Keep your registration receipt and your book store cash register receipt.
 If you have to exchange a book later, you will need both.

 DO NOT UN-WRAP YOUR BOOKS until you are sure you do not want to exchange them.
 Un-wrapped books are considered Used books.